 In the example shown, the user is inspecting a specific neighborhood on a satellite image of San Francisco.
-If the user was using a regular-sized monitor showing the same level of detail as the shown setup, only the neighborhood of interest would be visible, without visual context.
-With residential areas looking very much alike, it would be hard for the user to tell where the shown portion of the satellite image is located within the city, potentially disorienting the viewer.
+If the user were using a regular-sized monitor showing the same level of detail as the shown setup, only the neighborhood of interest would be visible, without visual context.
+With residential areas looking very much alike, it would be difficult for the user to tell where the shown portion of the satellite image is located within the city, potentially disorienting the viewer.
 Adding the low-resolution context screen space brings the Bay bridge and the piers into view, providing additional landmarks that simplify orientation.
 When the user moves the mouse, the entire display content pans, which allows scrolling display content into the focus region in order to make it high resolution.

-For tasks involving large maps or detailed chip designs, focus plus context screens were shown to allow users to work from 20 to 35% faster than when using displays with the same number of pixels, but in homogeneous resolution or with multiple views.
+For tasks involving large maps or detailed chip designs, focus plus context screens were shown to allow users to work from 20%-35% faster than when using displays with the same number of pixels, but in homogeneous resolution or with multiple views.
 For an interactive driving simulation, users' error rates were only a third of those in a competing multiple-view setup [1].

-In applications that continuously draw the user's attention to the focus area, as is the case for example in the driving simulation used in the experiment, focus plus context screens with a fixed position focus succeed, because the display's focus and context regions cover the user's foveal and peripheral vision the same way a corresponding high-resolution screen does.
-This makes this type of focus plus context screen, which can be built from comparably inexpensive off-the-shelf components, a cost-effective alternative to complex multi-projector high-resolution screens.
-By slaving the focus display to the user's gaze, future versions may obtain high resolution wherever the user looks, thereby widening the applicability of focus plus context screens to applications where users continuously look around.
+In applications that continuously draw the user's attention to the focus area, as is the case in the driving simulation used in the experiment, focus plus context screens with a fixed-position focus succeed because the display's focus and context regions cover the user's foveal and peripheral vision the same way a corresponding high-resolution screen does.
+This makes this type of focus plus context screen, which can be built from comparably inexpensive off-the-shelf components, a cost-effective alternative to complex multiprojector high-resolution screens.
+By slaving the focus